Last Updated on by

 Making Drastic Changes Too Fast

-This is one of the most confused and misused group of supplements.
-Anti-candida or antifungal supplements contain ingredients that directly or indirectly kill yeast in your body.
+Antifungals are the most confused and misused supplements or medication in the candida and yeast infection treatment.
+Anti-candida or antifungals contain ingredients that directly or indirectly kill yeast in your body.
 While this can be very beneficial in certain cases, it can also backfire if not used correctly.
-One of the biggest problem we see with antifungals is that many of them are too strong, toxic, contain harsh chemicals and act as stimulants, which can actually prevent your body from healing.
+One of the biggest problem we see with antifungals is that many of them are too strong, toxic, contain harsh chemicals and act as stimulants.
+In many cases they are not even needed.
 This is a very common misconception:

-Most antifungals may cause your yeast infection treatment to fail when not used correctly.
-If you consider taking antifungals or anti-candida supplements, we highly recommend to read our Antifungals Protocol.
+Antifungals usually bring the most benefits in cases of “stubborn” candida and yeast issues that are still not fully resolved.
+If you consider taking antifungals, we highly recommend to read our Antifungals Protocol.
 Our protocol may help you to minimize or avoid candida die off symptoms, and includes correct dosing protocol, antifungals rotation, natural vs. synthetics review and more.
 Most people are not aware of these important factors.

-Ideally, your plan should be sustainable and not consume your entire time.
-It may take a while in the beginning to become efficient, but things should be easier as you move along.
+Ideally, your plan should not consume your entire time.
+It may take a while in the beginning to make healthy meals or to become efficient, but things should be easier as you get used to the plan.

-There’s a lot to say about this one, but it all comes down to one question – are you going to take responsibility for your health, or let someone else do it for you.
+Similar to the previous section, another important observation to consider: are you going to take responsibility for your health, or let someone else do it for you.

-The candida and yeast infection treatment should be tailored to the individual state of health, needs and lifestyle.
-Our recommended approach is very simple and has proven to be very effective – create an environment in the body where candida can’t overgrow while optimizing the body’s ability to heal.
+Our recommended approach for the yeast infection treatment is very simple and has proven to be very effective.
+Create an environment in the body where candida can’t overgrow while optimizing the body’s ability to naturally heal at the same time.

 This is achieved by: